top of page

 Citibank - Enterprise Operations and Technology Infrastructure Analyst

-Held two rotations within Citibank's back office functions.
+Held two rotations within Citibank's back office functions, including project management for Citibank's technology infrastructure and datacenter engineering.

 October 2022